xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 that as you can see above).

 Concerning the uncommitted changes message - remember that KubeFox works from the repository outward.
 We discussed the fact that KubeFox inspects the repository, detects changes, and publishes only those changes that it finds.
+In so doing, KubeFox eliminates redundant deployments and controls provisioning.
-If uncommitted changes are present, KubeFox will halt the publish operation until that situation is resolved in the repository.
+However, if uncommitted changes are present, KubeFox will halt the publish operation until that situation is resolved in the repository.

 Remember that we made a change earlier to uncomment subPath in dev.yaml?
 That's the pending change with which we need to deal before we can publish.
 In our case, let's simply commit the changes and republish: